The Road of Life and Work Is Longer in the 21st Century

-- Resume and Employment Interviewing Classes: Seniors can refresh their resume, prepare their very first resume if they have never used one, and practice mock interviewing for practice.
+- Resume and Employment Interviewing Classes: Seniors can refresh their resumes, prepare their very first resume if they have never used one, and practice mock interviewing.

 - Computer Classes: Basic computer literacy is mandatory in most occupations today.

-- Resource Rooms: Computers, printers, FAX machine, telephone, and copy machines.
+- Resource Rooms: Computers, printers, FAX machines, telephones, and copy machines.
 Most of these items are free to use.